CatStack496/mmlgkp/README.md

 I dont condone using this site to illegally download music, so whatever you do with the site and this tool is at your own risk.

-A bookmarklet version is included in bookmarklet.txt The standalone script is in mmlgkp.js
+A bookmarklet version is included in bookmarklet.txt.
+The standalone script is in mmlgkp.js.